softwaremill/sttp/docs/backends/wrappers/custom.md

 }
 ```

-[//]: # (TO REVIEWER last update 6 years ago maybe we have sth newer)
-You can find a more detailed example in the [sttp-vertx](https://github.com/guymers/sttp-vertx) repository.

 ## Custom backend wrapper using cats

 When implementing a backend wrapper using cats, it might be useful to import: